Municipal Wastewater Effluent Strategy

 Canada-wide Progress

-Most wastewater facilities are meeting the National Performance Standards.
-Federal, provincial, territorial and municipal governments continue to upgrade and improve wastewater treatment facilities so that by the end of 2040, 100% of wastewater treatment facilities should meet the National Performance Standards.
-Wastewater treatment facilities that currently exceed the National Performance Standards may still comply with regulations if they have been approved for one of the staggered deadlines.
+Most wastewater facilities meet the National Performance Standards.
+Federal, provincial, territorial and municipal governments, as well as private companies continue to upgrade and improve wastewater treatment facilities so that by the end of 2040, all wastewater treatment facilities should meet the National Performance Standards.
+Wastewater treatment facilities that currently do not meet the National Performance Standards may still comply with regulations if they have been approved for one of the staggered deadlines.

 Regions